Zukemon/nftgall/README.md

     For my styling I depended on bootstrap and css which gave the app that "oomph" look and feel and effective responsiveness.

     • The 'templates' folder has all the html pages used to display the app data that is being passed to and from the user.
 The layout html files help make things a lot easier by handling redundancy issues thanks to jinja code.
-This templates help execute the 'buy', 'sell', 'collections', 'records' functions and most importantly the 3D scenes as per NFT model.
+This templates help execute the 'buy', 'sell', 'collections', 'records' functions and most importantly the 3D scenes as per NFT model.</p>

 Web App LINK: https://alter-gall.herokuapp.com